Miesztex/my-movies/README.md

 in which `CI= ` has to be removed in cases of CRA build.
 - in public folder `_redirects` file is included

+#### Warnings

+You will find warnings when using Reactstrap moving components, which seems to be common problem with the library.